Thomas Edward Bush

 I first met Tom at the Army base in Boston along with six other young kids waiting to take the long train ride down to Parris Island.
 We became friends and were assigned to the same boot camp platoon 304 in January 1968.
 We went through boot camp and ITR training together.
 Tom then went on to his AIT (Advanced Infantry Training) for his MOS of machine gunner and I went on to Motor Transport school.

 I was sent to Vietnam in August 1968 and got a letter from a friend that Tom was killed in action in November 1968.
-After the war, I looked up Tom on the Vietnam Wall and was surprised to find Tom was killed on his first day in country!
+After the war, I looked up Tom on the Vietnam Wall.

 I believe God has a plan for us all and spared Tom the nightmare of Vietnam that some still live with today.
 I think of him often and visit his grave whenever I can.
 Semper Fi, friend, you are not forgotten.